 November 19 is Children’s Grief Awareness Day.
 Children’s Grief Awareness Day is designed to help us all become more aware of the needs of grieving children — and of the benefits they obtain through the support of others.
 Children’s Grief Awareness Day is an opportunity to make sure that grieving children receive the support they need.

 Marianne shares several important considerations such as how children perceive death and how to communicate death to them.
 She also explains the importance of role play and other tools children will use to work through their processing.
+Download our table that summarizes bereavement in children and what can help.

 We have some wonderful resources below to assist you.